 Wide plank hardwoods are less busy than other wood floors, with fewer pieces going into the construction.
 This lets you see more of the grain and variation across each individual piece of wood.
 This creates a floor that’s more interesting and more subtle at the same time.
 For commercial spaces, it makes the ideal backdrop, while for residential settings, it helps create a homier atmosphere.

 Wide plank floors can be sanded smooth and contemporary or they can be rustic or reclaimed.
-No matter what style you opt for, they’re sure to make a big impression on your decor.
+No matter what style you opt for, they’re sure to make a big impression on your new floor.

 Hardwood floors will never go out of style.
 Built to last, these floors can survive a lot of use while retaining their beauty and charm.
-Opt for a floor that’s growing in popularity in 2019 to get these benefits, along with the interest and character that is sure to set these floors apart for years to come.
+Choose new flooring that’s growing in popularity in 2022 to get these benefits, along with the interest and character that is sure to set these floors apart for years to come.
 Homeowners are looking for exciting, new flooring options!
 Find your next floor trend with the help of Elmwood Reclaimed Timber.
 Our experts are happy to help you find a wood plank floor that will make your home the talk of the block.